Last Updated on

 The southern part of Eritrea is where some of the oldest human skeletal remains are found in the world.
 The southern part is also the home to the Qohaito Cultural Landscape located on a plateau of 2700m/8858feet.
-The area is recognized as UNESCO World Heritage site, and this is part of Africa that is rarely visited by foreigners.
+The area is recognized as a UNESCO World Heritage site, and this is part of Africa that is rarely visited by foreigners.

-Some of the oldest humans remains in the entire world is found here, dating back over 1 million years old, the skeletal remains that are found here provide the first link between hominids and the earliest anatomically modern humans.
+Some of the oldest humans remain in the entire world is found here, dating back over 1 million years old, the skeletal remains that are found here provide the first link between hominids and the earliest anatomically modern humans.

 There are also some rock paintings here dating back more than 5000 years, and some historical remains that are said to be a pre-Christian temple and other remains that are supposed to predate the Aksum Kingdom 100–940 AD.

 Qohaito a true of the beaten path in Eritrea and Africa.

 Historian’s don´t agree, but many think that Qohaito were once the inhabited walls of the ancient town called Koloe, a settlement that predated the Aksum kingdom.
 The ruins are covering a massive area of 2.5km (1.5mi) by 15km (9mi), and it´s thought that only about 20% of the area has been excavated.

 The pre-Christian temple here is called The Temple of Mariam Wakiro and is made out of for four small stone columns.
 Not really impressive, but still part of an impressive and mostly unknown history.